Directional first order approach for a class of bilevel programs: Abstract

 \section{Abstract}

-In this paper, we study a class of bilevel optimization program (BP), where the feasible set of the lower level program is independent of the upper level variable.
-For bilevel programs it is known that the first order approach requires the convexity of the lower level program while reformulations involving the value function results in difficult optimization problems.
-In this paper we propose a directional first order approach which does not require the convexity of the lower level program.
-First, under some reasonable assumptions, we show that the lower level program can be equivalently characterized by its first order condition over a directional neighborhood.
-Next, for the resulting single level optimization problem, under common constraint qualifications, we establish directional necessary optimality conditions.
-Finally, an example of BP with nonconvex lower level program is given, where we demonstrate the failure of the classical first order approach and derive necessary optimality conditions using its directional counterpart.
+In this paper, we study a class of bilevel optimization program, where the feasible set of the lower level program is independent of the upper level variable.
+For bilevel programs it is known that the first order reformulation of a bilevel program requires the convexity of the lower level program while reformulations involving the value function result in difficult optimization problems.
+In this paper we propose a directional first order approach which does not require convexity of the lower level program.
+First, we propose some conditions under which the lower level program can be equivalently characterized by its first order condition over a directional neighborhood around the local optimal condition.
+Next we give some conditions under which the classical first order optimality condition in the form of M-stationary condition still holds as a necessary optimality condition for the first order reformulation of the bilevel program even when the lower level program is nonconvex. \keywords{Bilevel programs, Principal-agent problems, Directional first order approach, Directional necessary optimality conditions, M-stationary conditions} \subclass{49J53, 90C26, 90C31, 90C46, 91A65}